-8. Display the class project questions.
+- 8. Display the class project questions.
 Ask the class to discuss which could be answered by conducting an experiment.
 Choose those that are testable and indicate a cause-and-effect relationship.
-For example, "How does the amount of contaminants in the water affect how quickly it absorbs into the ground?"

-- 9. Explain to students they will use these questions as the basis of their scientific experiment(s).
+For example, what is the effect of pollution on the number of primary consumers in the food chain? - 9.
+Explain to students they will use these questions as the basis of their scientific experiment(s).
 The first thing that they need to do is to narrow the focus of their question by identifying factors that can be changed (variables). - 10.
-Based on the observations (see note below), ask students to brainstorm things they could change or vary in an experiment (e.g. type of chemicals in water, amount).
+Based on the observations (see note below), ask students to brainstorm things they could change or vary in an experiment (e.g., different levels of pollution; different area where they collect their data).
 Record ideas on a class chart.